boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    methods to reach the energy saving target level.

-   At the component level, the data model includes a set of monitoring statistics for energy consumption and also energy saving operator state of each component within the network device.
+   At the component level, the data model includes a set of monitoring statistics for energy consumption and energy saving operator state of each component within the network device.

 ## Network Element Specific Information